-Although all anabolic steroids are derivatives of the same natural hormones, they each have their own inherent set of benefits and drawbacks.
-Some steroids are wet, which means they increase liquid in the body.
+Although all are derivatives of the same natural hormones, they each have their own inherent set of benefits and drawbacks.
+Some are wet, which means they increase liquid in the body.
 Others are dry, and while they might not cause bloating, they leave the joints sore and achy.
-Learn about the dry vs. wet steroids debate here.
+Learn about the dry vs. wet debate here.

 What Makes a Steroid “Wet”?